pdbradley/javacodecamp/_posts/2018-06-24-support-terminal-cheatsheet.markdown

 | touch [file] | Create new file | Allows you to create a new empty file

-Some general cool terminal navigation techniques
+Some general cool terminal navigation techniques.

 | Command | Description|
 |---|---|